Vinz2008/C./docs/compiler.md

 **-std** : select the path where is the std which will be builded

-**-no-std** : say to the compiler to not link to the std.
+**-no-std** : make the compiler to not link to the std.
 It is the equivalent of -freestanding in gcc

 **-c** : create an object file instead of an executable